In today's video tutorial, you will learn how easy it is to pipe beautiful buttercream chrysanthemums onto your cakes.

 Enjoy the video, and don't forget to take a look at our materials list below!

-Piping Tips: Any “u shaped” tips will work great with this method.
+Any "u shaped" tips will work great for buttercream chrysanthemums.
 I happen to own three types/brands, so I used all of them in the tutorial.
 I used a Wilton 81 tip (which is the smallest of my u-shaped tips), a Bakery Crafts tip 79, and an Ateco 80.
 Round tips: I used a Wilton 10 for the center dot of my flowers although smaller tips would be fine too as I discuss in the video.
 I used a Wilton 2 for the tiny red dots that I added as a final touch.

-Miscellaneous: I used a bench scraper to smooth the frosting around the sides of my cake before texturing the buttercream.
+*I also used a bench scraper to smooth the frosting around the sides of my cake before texturing the buttercream.